-The Surface Energy Balance System (SEBS) model (Su 2002)(Su 2002a) is a physically-based scheme that has been widely used in estimating evaporation across a range of scales (Elhag et al. 2011; McCabe and Wood 2006; Su et al. 2005)(Elhag et al. 2015)
+The Surface Energy Balance System (SEBS) model (Su 2002a) is a physically-based scheme that has been widely used in estimating evaporation across a range of scales (Elhag et al. 2011; McCabe and Wood 2006; Su et al. 2005a).

-30 al. 2011; McCabe and Wood 2006; Su et al. 2005a).
 The model utilizes commonly available hydrometeorological variables, including net radiation, land surface temperature, air temperature, humidity, wind speed and vegetation phenology and height to calculate both latent and sensible heat surface fluxes.
-The model first calculates land surface roughness parameters, including roughness lengths for momentum and heat transfer using a method developed by Su et al. (2001)Su et al. (2001).
+The model first calculates land surface roughness parameters, including roughness lengths for momentum and heat transfer using a method developed by Su et al. (2001).
 These roughness parameters are then applied to a set of flux-gradient equations along with temperature gradient and wind speed data to compute the sensible heat flux.
 The flux-gradient equations quantify the heat transfer between the land surface and the atmosphere.
-SEBS uses either the Monin-Obukhov Similarity Theory (MOST) or the Bulk Atmospheric Similarity Theory

-5 (BAST) equations (Brutsaert 2005)(Brutsaert 2005), based on the height of the atmospheric boundary layer.
+SEBS uses either the Monin-Obukhov Similarity Theory (MOST) or the Bulk Atmospheric Similarity Theory (BAST) equations (Brutsaert 2005), based on the height of the atmospheric boundary layer.
 SEBS then determines the sensible heat flux under hypothetical extreme wet and dry conditions to calculate the evaporative fraction.
 Latent heat flux is estimated as a component of the available energy based on the calculated evaporative fraction.
-Further details regarding the SEBS model and its formulation can be found in the work of Su (2002), works of Su (2002a) and Ershadi et al. (2013b).
+Further details regarding the SEBS model and its formulation can be found in the works of Su (2002a) and Ershadi et al. (2013b).
 A summarized version is presented in Appendix C at the end of this article.

-10 2.3.
+15 2.3.
 Datasets